orchidsoftware/platform/readme.md

 ## Official Documentation

-Documentation can be found at [Orchid website](https://theorchid.github.io/en/docs/).
+Documentation can be found at [ORCHID website](https://theorchid.github.io/en/docs/).

 You can watch [live](http://demo-orchid.tk)